 Preparation: What You Can Do Right Now

-One important task of the Sovereignty School is to become the observer of your thoughts and emotions and to align them and your psychic skills with your soul or "true self."
+One important task of the Soul's Path program is to become the observer of your thoughts and emotions and to align them and your psychic skills with your soul or "true self."

 Becoming the observer is a simple practice but one that can take years to become automatic.